-D. Basis of Accounting - The financial statements of the College have been prepared on the accrual basis except that, in accordance with accounting practices customarily followed by public educational institutions, no provision is made for depreciation of physical plant assets, interest on loans to students is recorded when collected, and revenue from tuition and student fees for summer sessions is reported totally within the fiscal year in which the session is primarily conducted.
+D. Basis of Accounting - The financial statements of the College have been prepared on the accrual basis except that, in accordance with accounting practices customarily followed by public educational institutions, no provision is made for depreciation of physical plant assets, interest on loans to students is recorded when collected.
 Otherwise, revenues are reported in the accounting period when they are earned and become measurable and expenditures are reported in the accounting period when materials or services are received or when incurred, if measurable.